basudev77/basudev77/README.md

 👨‍🎓 **Education**: Third-year engineering student pursuing B.Tech in Computer Science and Engineering with a specialization in Artificial Intelligence.

-🌟 **Passion**: I am passionate about front-end web development and mastering data structures and algorithms to build innovative solutions.
+🌟 **Passion**: I am passionate about web development and mastering data structures and algorithms to build innovative solutions.

 📘 **Current Focus**:
 - Learning ReactJS for front-end development